How to develop your training and education facility

 Put theory into practice in a safe and controlled environment

 The use of video in education can be very helpful to develop required skills.
-Toronto’s George Brown Centre for Health Sciences [2] created a modern simulated learning environment that allows trainees an opportunity to put theory into practice in a safe and controlled environment.
-Viso software suite allows George Brown faculty to focus on what really matters: providing students with immediate feedback on their skills and practices.
+Toronto’s George Brown Centre for Health Sciences created a modern simulated learning environment that allows trainees to put theory into practice in a safe and controlled environment.
+The Viso software suite allows members of George Brown faculty to focus on what really matters: providing students with immediate feedback on their skills and practices.

-Within the Simulation Centre, trainees will work through a wide range of scenarios in various healthcare settings, including the home environment.
-From developing therapeutic communication skills, to caring for complex critically ill infants and adults, these scenarios will help prepare trainees for future placement and work opportunities.
+Within the Simulation Centre, trainees work through a wide range of scenarios in different healthcare settings, including the home environment.
+From developing therapeutic communication skills to caring for critically ill patients, these scenarios will help prepare trainees for future placement and work opportunities.

-How to build an AV lab: questions you should ask
+How to develop a training and education facility: questions you should ask

 When designing this type of center, it is best to describe the training or educational program in great detail.
-With greater levels of detail, it becomes clear what kind of equipment will be needed, and which physical environment would best suit the observations, simulation and/or training.
-Questions that help you are:
+With greater levels of detail, it becomes clear what kind of equipment you will need, as well as which physical environment would best suit your observations, simulation, or training.

 • How many trainees do you want to train at the same time?